Wild Bird Diseases Update: Feeding Restrictions Are Lifted

 In April 2021, people in the mid-Atlantic region of the U.S. began noticing songbirds suffering and then dying from strange symptoms.

 Birds with these symptoms were first observed around Washington, D.C., and by late May they were being reported widely in Maryland, Virginia and West Virginia.
 Later, birds suffering from the same ailment were found in Pennsylvania, Delaware, Kentucky, Tennessee, Ohio and Indiana, and possibly in other states.
 Hundreds of birds have died from this affliction.
-Many have been sent to various wildlife laboratories for analysis.
+Many were sent to various wildlife laboratories for analysis.

-What is Causing This Mystery Bird Illness?
+What Caused This Mystery Bird Illness?

 What You Should Do